sPHENIX-Collaboration/analysis/pi0-vn/AnalyzePi0s_Final/src/README.txt

 ON a hist by hist basis, just change: int histIndex = 9;

 that is after these boolean statements to whatever histogram you want to look at.
+Really the only other thing that manually is inputted is y axis range and height of vertical lines printed, but this is pretty easy to guess based on image from previous output and adding or subtracting some value, which gets quick to guess after doing this a bunch.